What to eat in

 They're also delicious in a salad – try spinach, chopped apples and goats' cheese, topped with toasted pine nuts.
 For a crunchy salad, combine chunks of apple and celery with pieces of walnut and some blue cheese dressing.
 Grated apples can be added to shredded white cabbage and grated carrots, along with a dressing of equal parts Greek yoghurt and mayonnaise, for a fruity coleslaw.

 There will be plenty of pumpkins around during October – many of them carved into spooky lanterns for Halloween.
-But if you carve a pumpkin this month, be sure not to discard the flesh, as all sorts of tasty dishes can be made with this delicious autumn vegetable.

-Don't discard the seeds from your Halloween lanterns, either.
 Roasted pumpkin seeds are a good source of protein, fibre and zinc, so can be a healthy snack.
 To roast them, put them in a bowl and stir in a spoonful of olive oil and a pinch of salt, then spread out on an oiled baking tray.
 Sprinkle with a little ground cumin and coriander and bake at 140°C for 15 minutes.

 Pumpkins are just one example of the many varieties of winter squash that are available at this time of year.
-Butternut squash is the one you're most likely to encounter in the supermarket, but also look out for Uchiki Kuri with its distinctive, nutty flavour; the wonderfully ornamental Turk's Turban; and spaghetti squash, which has stringy flesh that can be used as low calorie substitute for pasta.
+Butternut squash is the one you're most likely to encounter in the supermarket, but also look out for Uchiki Kuri (pictured below, right) with its distinctive, nutty flavour; the wonderfully ornamental Turk's Turban; and spaghetti squash, which has stringy flesh that can be used as low calorie substitute for pasta.
 Although you may not be able to carve these into scary lanterns, they're every bit as delicious as pumpkins – and just as versatile in the kitchen.